bohendo/bizbaz/README.md

 Visit http://localhost:8080 (confirm this link from the startup logs, sometimes urbit on mac uses an unusual port by default), login with the code printed to the console, and click the bizbaz tile to get started.

-Follow the same instructions for additional ships (eg `nec` and `bud`) to test out interactions between ships.
+Follow the same instructions for additional ships (eg `~nec` and `~bud`) to test out interactions between ships.
 Don't forget to add these other ships as pals so bizbaz can communicate with them.

+If you've added a new pal after installing bizbaz and the data doesn't seem to be syncing (or if an error occurs and a subscription breaks), click the refresh button in the top right corner to re-subscribe and re-broadcast this ship's data to all pals.

 ## Development